IIITM-Jay/Property-Management-System-Docs/docs/source/management.rst

 .. image:: _static/images/managers.png
    :align: center

 1️⃣ **Efficiently handle administration and management:**  The property management system is designed to handle all aspects of administration and management in an efficient manner.

-2️⃣ **User-friendly interface for property listings:v The system offers a user-friendly interface that allows administrators to manage property listings easily, ensuring accurate and up-to-date information for real-world users.
+2️⃣ **User-friendly interface for property listings:** The system offers a user-friendly interface that allows administrators to manage property listings easily, ensuring accurate and up-to-date information for real-world users.

 3️⃣ **Customizable website layouts:** Administrators have the flexibility to customize website layouts, providing diverse user experiences based on different device screens and window sizes.